-If you lived in Comoros instead of United States, you would:
+If you moved to Comoros from the United States, you would:

 MAKE 97.5% LESS MONEY EVERY YEAR